 The Outpatient Therapy Center offers group classes which educate those with diabetes on how to best manage living with the disease.
 Specific topics such as healthy eating, monitoring blood sugars, staying active, coping with lifestyle changes, medication management, problem solving and reducing the risk of potential complications are discussed.
 For more information on the services provided at Saint Mary’s Outpatient Therapy Center, call 479-968-3733.

-Those living with diabetes are also welcome to attend a free support group that meets on the second Tuesday of each month in Café 3 at Saint Mary’s Regional Medical Center.
+Those living with diabetes are also welcome to attend a free support group that meets on the second Tuesday of each month in Café 3 at Saint Mary’s Regional Health System.
 Attendance averages 25 to 30 people who come from all around the River Valley.
 The informal meetings provide information and education on successfully living with diabetes without major complications.

 Saint Mary’s next “Live Well” lunch and learn is scheduled for April 8, and will offer information on colorectal cancer prevention and screening procedures.
 According to the Arkansas Foundation for Medical Care, colorectal cancer is the third most commonly diagnosed cancer and the second most common cause of cancer death in the United States.
 When detected early, however, colorectal cancer is 90% curable.